-(2) That wherein, because of the large number of equivalents made available by the combinations and permutations of a limited number of elements, each letter of the plain text may be represented by several multiliteral equivalents which may be selected at random.
-For example, if 3-letter combinations are employed there are available 263 or 17,576 equivalents for the 26 letters of the plain text; they may be assigned in equal numbers of different equivalents for the 26 letters, in which case each letter would be representable by 676 different 3-letter equivalents; or they may be assigned on some other basis, for example, proportionately to the relative frequencies of plain-text letters.
-For this reason this type of system may be more completely described as a monoalphabetic, multiliteral substitution with a multiple-equivalents" others term it monoalphabetic substitution with variants.
-For the sake of brevity, the latter designation will be employed in this text.1 c.
+- (2) That wherein, because of the large number of equivalents made available by the combinations and permutations of a limited number of elements, each letter of the plain text may be represented by several multiliteral equivalents which may be selected at random.
+For example, if 3-letter combinations are employed there are available 263 or 17,576 equivalents for the 26 letters of the plain text; they may be assigned in equal numbers of different equivalents for the 26 letters, in which case each letter would be representable by 676 different 3-letter equivalents or they may be assigned on some other basis, for example, proportionately to the relative frequencies of plain-text letters.
+For this reason this type of system may be more completely described as monoalphabetic, multiliteral substitution with multiple-equivalent cipher alphabets.
+Some authors term such a system "simple substitution with multiple equivalents"; others term it monoalphabetic substitution with variants.
+For the sake of brevity, the latter designation will be employed in this text. - c.
 The primary object of monoalphabetic substitution with variants is, as has been mentioned above, to provide several values which may be employed at random in a simple substitution of cipher equivalents for the plain-text letters.
-In this connection, reference is made to Section X of Elementary Military Cryptography, wherein several of the most common methods for producing and using variants are set forth.
+In this connection, reference is made to Section X of Elementary Military Cryptography, wherein several of the most common methods for producing and using variants are set forth. - d.
+A word or two concerning the underlying theory from the cryptanalytic point of view of monoalphabetic substitution with variants, may not be amiss.
+Whereas in simple or single-equivalent, monoalphabetic substitution it is seen that- - (1) The same letter of the plain text is invariably represented by but one and always the same character of the cryptogram, and